I've just been told I have blood cancer

 Coping emotionally with a blood cancer diagnosis

-Being told you have blood cancer is a life-changing event.
+Finding out you have blood cancer is a life-changing event.
 So if at any time you're find you're struggling emotionally, it's completely understandable.
 But there are coping strategies you can try – it's about finding what works for you.
+Here are some places to find information and support, for yourself and for your family and friends too:

-You might find it helpful to contact our Support Service.
-The calls are free and you don't need to have a particular reason to contact us.
-Just tell us what's been happening and how you're feeling.
-Your family and friends can call us too.
+- Contact our free Support Service – you don't need to have a particular reason, just tell us what's been happening and how you're feeling.

 I found out I'm not alone